ChristophReich1996/Multi-StyleGAN/README.md

 **Our proposed time-lapse fluorescent microscopy is available at [this url](https://arxiv.org/pdf/2106.08285.pdf).**

 The dataset includes 9696 images structured in sequences of both brightfield and green fluorescent protein (GFP) channels at a resolution of 256 × 256.
+Data loader classes can be found in the python package [dataset](dataset).

 ## Trained Model